Goldenlion5648/PythonToMcfunctionTranspiler/README.md

 # PythonToMcfunctionTranspiler
-A library to allow writing python code to generate mcfunction files
+A library to allow writing python code to generate mcfunction files for Minecraft.

+This allows writing a short amount of python code to generate a lot of mcfunction code